Georgetown Utilities & Customer Care

 • Deposited in our drop box located at: The drive-thru payment lane at the Georgetown Municipal Complex (no cash, please)

-• Paid at Gus’ Drugs, First Texas Bank or any HEB store in Texas.
+• Paid at Gus’ Drugs, First Texas Bank or any HEB store in Texas

-• Credit or Debit card payments may also be taken online or over the phone (VISA, MasterCard, and Discover Card are accepted).
+• Credit or Debit card payments may also be taken online or over the phone (VISA, MasterCard, and Discover Card are accepted)

 Do you offer paperless billing?

 Yes!
-Customers have requested an environmentally friendly and more convenient way to receive their utility bill for years, and now we are excited to offer Secure eStatements to our customers.
+Customers have requested an environmentally friendly and more convenient way to receive their utility bill for years, and we are excited to offer Secure eStatements to our customers.
 Please click here for more information.

 Do you offer any tools to help me manage my water and electric usage?

-The City of Georgetown is pleased to offer GUARD, an easy and intuitive tool for you to access your electric and water usage.
+The City of Georgetown is pleased to offer an easy and intuitive tool for you to access your electric and water usage.

 Can I change the due date on my utility bill?